damienbod/MfaServer/README.md

 ```

-The appsettings need to match your Microsoft Entra ID tenant and the used App registration
+The appsettings need to match your Microsoft Entra ID tenant and the used Azure App registration

 ```
 "IdTokenHintValidationConfiguration": {